Super-Ingenuity (SPI)

 Hybrid Manufacturing Strategy

-• Selective Laser Melting (SLM) was selected as the primary 3D printing method for its capability to produce dense, high-strength aluminum parts.
+• Selective Laser Melting (SLM) was selected as the primary 3D printing method for dense, high-strength aluminum parts.

-• To achieve the required aerospace-grade tolerances, critical functional surfaces were post-machined using 5-axis CNC machining, enabling precision up to ±0.005 mm.
+• Critical functional surfaces were post-machined using 5-axis CNC machining, enabling precision up to ±0.005 mm where required.

-• This hybrid workflow combined the geometric freedom of 3D printing with the dimensional accuracy of CNC machining, delivering components that were both lightweight and precise.
+• The workflow combined the geometric freedom of 3D printing with the dimensional accuracy of CNC machining, delivering components that were both lightweight and precise.

 Quality Validation